Analysis | What to expect when Congress meets to confirm Joe Biden’s win

 How to watch all this

-The Washington Post will air the Jan.
+The Post will air the Jan.
 6 proceedings in full.